1 Bg 4-1972: Transcendental Knowledge

 > elsewhere, for he enjoys peace within himself.
 In other

-> words, this knowledge and peace culminate in
+> words, this knowledge and peace are culminated in

 > Krsna consciousness.
 That is the last word in the Bhagavad-